DevoRia/VadBlogSpring/README.md

 	![alt text](PicturesRM/new_spring.PNG)
   ![alt text](PicturesRM/set_config.PNG)

-  do it for ConfigServer too.
+  do it for ConfigServer and GRpcClient too.